The top reason why members and subscribers do not renew points toward the need for interconnectedness of departments within cultural organizations.

 But when we ask open-ended questions to people who haven’t renewed their memberships or subscriptions in over two years and inquire as to why they haven’t done so, the top response may surprise you.

-The chart below is cut for members to exhibit-based organizations (zoos, aquariums, museums, historic sites, botanic gardens, etc.) and performance-based organizations (symphonies, theaters, ballets, etc.).
+The data below represents the first quarter of 2019.
+The orange bar indicates lapsed subscribers to performing arts institutions, and the blue bar indicates lapsed members to exhibit-based institutions.
+It is cut for members to exhibit-based organizations (zoos, aquariums, museums, historic sites, botanic gardens, etc.) and performance-based organizations (symphonies, theaters, ballets, etc.).
 The data is in index value, which is a way of assigning proportionality around a mean of 100.
 Those items with index values over 100 are particularly worthy of consideration, and are primary factors.

 The top reason expired members and subscribers haven’t renewed isn’t because they do not like the organization.
 They simply intend to renew when they next visit!